 DEBORAH ESPINOSA is an artist and attorney who combines her legal and multimedia storytelling skills to help advocate for the rights of people from poor and marginalized communities in Washington and the global south.
 She also works to strengthen those rights by providing legal technical assistance to state and national governments, primarily in Africa.
 She believes that multimedia storytelling is one of the most compelling advocacy tools for reform of unjust law.

 PETER MERTS has been photographing for several decades, specializing in documentary, portrait, and fine art forms.
 His work has been published in The New York Times, The Washington Post, The Economist, Newsweek Online, and others.
 Some of Peter’s prison arts photography was funded by the California Arts Council, which administers the state’s Arts in Corrections program.
 In 2015, Peter and Dr. Larry Brewster published Paters of Discover–Art Practice and Its Impact in California State Prisons (second edition).
 In Spring 2022, Daylight Books will publish a monograph of Peter’s prison art photographs.

-CENTER would like to thank those who make the Review Santa Fe programs possible: The Gumbo Foundation, the Phillip and Edith Leonian Foundation, the City of Santa Fe Arts & Culture Department, New Mexico Arts, a division of the Department of Cultural Affairs, the National Endowment for the Arts, and the New Mexico Humanities Council.
+CENTER would like to thank those who make the Review Santa Fe programs possible: The Gumbo Foundation, the Phillip and Edith Leonian Foundation, the City of Santa Fe Arts & Culture Department, New Mexico Arts, a division of the Department of Cultural Affairs, the National Endowment for the Arts, the New Mexico Humanities Council and photo-eye.